joelamming/structured-thinking-inference/README.md

-# Docker Compose stack for a CoT-focused guided decoding inference engine
+# Webserver with configurable CoT with guided decoding final output, inference engine based on vLLM

 ## Services